-Option 1: Gmail + Sheets
+Workflow for Gmail + Sheets

 Gmail is ubiquitous for communication and collaboration.
 However, most of us unknowingly also use Gmail to trigger workflows in Google Apps.
 For example, a travel expense approval email is sent to a manager with a templatized spreadsheet attached.
 The manager approves it and forwards it to the finance team for processing.

 Using Gmail and Sheets is the fastest way to set up a Google workflow, especially in small teams.
 However, these workflow lack a lot in data validation, tracking, reports, speed, and error prevention.
 You’ll quickly want to look for a new option.

 Workflow for Google Forms + Sheets

 In the first Google Apps workflow option, data goes from one person to another but doesn’t require any special validation.
 Google Forms let you validate and control the information coming in with special fields.
 It also makes sure the information is neatly categorized in a Google Sheet for easier record keeping.

 A sales enquiry is a good example.
 Using a hosted Google Form, a company can collect specific details on a potential customer before contacting them.
 Enquiries automatically show up on the Sheet so that the team knows which ones they’ve handled already.